fcocasa/Python_Developer_Qualification_Task/README.md

 # Python Developer Qualification Task

+## Important!
+In script.py, from line 88 to end, is not in the video.

 ## Overview:
 Create a Python script that demonstrates key Python skills, including making an HTTP GET request, using list comprehension with a conditional filter, type checking, and utilizing f-strings.